codio/site/source/docs/boxes/startup.html.md

 full_width: true
 ---

-Your Box will restart under these conditions
+Your Box will be stopped under the conditions [explained here](/docs/boxes/sleep).

-- when you exit and re-open a Codio project
-- when you select the 'Project->Restart Box' menu item

-.
-In both these cases services (such as Apache) will not be started automatically.
+When you open your project, the Box will start instantly but, by default, any services will not be started automatically.

-To prevent you having to start services manually each time you restart, you can configure the file `startup.sh` in the root of your project to startup required services whenever your Box boots up.
+To prevent you having to start services manually each time you restart, you can create and configure a `startup.sh` file in the root of your project.
 This file will typically contain something like this

 	parts start apache2 myotherservice